by Diana Simeon

 “Don’t be overwhelmed by it, and don’t feel like you need to do everything in one day,” agrees Cara Natterson, a Los Angeles-based pediatrician and author of the popular American Girl series, The Care and Keeping of You.
 “Look in your pantry for high-sugar and processed foods and just slowly get rid of them.
 As you get through them, don’t replace them.
 Or if they’re stale, throw them out.”

 Instead, buy more (and, eventually, mostly) real, unprocessed foods—fruits, vegetables, whole grains, lean meats and dairy—and read labels to find healthier alternatives for your teenager’s favorite processed items, like whole-grain cereals instead of sugared ones or whole-wheat pita chips instead of potato chips.

 Hint: Shop the perimeter of the supermarket, where most unprocessed food is located.

-2. Focusing on what you can control.
+2) Focus on what you can control.

 Even though you can’t control your teen’s intake at every meal, you’re still providing the majority of food they’ll consume.
 Start with those after-school snacks.